ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     lab](http://fperez.org/py4science/code_reviews.html).
 -   Read the [Mozilla Guide to Code Review in the Lab](https://mozillascience.github.io/codeReview/intro.html)
--   Check out some [rOpenSci package review. examples](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+is%3Aclosed) to look at one kind of code review in action.
+-   Check out some [rOpenSci package review examples](https://github.com/ropensci/onboarding/issues?q=is%3Aissue+is%3Aclosed) to look at one kind of code review in action.
 -   Best practices for this are evolving.
 Check out [a recent conversation